ccb60/NEP_OA/Analysis_Daily/Daily-Data-Graphics.md

 # Introduction

-This R Notebook develops graphic ideas for looking at pH and pCO<sub>2</sub> data, principally from CBEP.
+This R Notebook develops graphic ideas for looking at pH and pCO<sub>2</sub> data, using data from CBEP.
 This is for demonstration purposes, and to help develop ideas for graphics and statistical methods.
-The goal here is to look at seasonal and diurnal patterns, without closely examining correlations with other predictors.

 # Load Libraries